akhilesh-s/akhilesh-s/README.md

 ### Hi there 👋

-CSE UG @JUIT, interested in AI and web developing.
+CSE UG @JUIT, interested in Data Science and web developing.